 Table 1 shows that after induction of hypercholesterolaemia, there was increase in total cholesterol, triglyceride and LDL levels and a decrease in the HDL levels.

-On treatment with the aqueous leaf extracts, however, the total cholesterol levels of the experimental rat groups were decreasedas against the increase in the total cholesterol levels of the hypercholesterolaemic-induced untreated rats.
-A similar result was obtained by Dhandapani (2007), Okwari et al. (2013), Martial et al. (2021) as well as El-Bakry, Ibrahim and Mohaseb (2020) following the administration of aqueous leaf extracts of Ecliptaprostrata, Moringa oleifera, Clerodendrumthomsoniaeand green tea extract, respectivelyin rats fed a high fat diet.
-A dose-dependent effect of the aqueous leaf extracts on total blood cholesterol was observed, however, L. taraxacifolia (500 mg/kg) and V. doniana (1000 mg/kg) extracts were more effective in decreasing the Total Cholesterol levels and also, compared favourably with the standard drug.
+On treatment with the aqueous leaf extracts, however, the total cholesterol levels of the experimental rat groups were decreased as against the increase in the total cholesterol levels of the hypercholesterolaemic-induced untreated rats.
+A similar result was obtained by Dhandapani (2007), Okwari et al. (2013), Martial et al. (2021) as well as El-Bakry, Ibrahim and Mohaseb (2020) following the administration of aqueous leaf extracts of Ecliptaprostrata, Moringa oleifera, Clerodendrumthomsoniaeand green tea extract, respectively in rats fed a high fat diet.
+A dose-dependent effect of the aqueous leaf extracts on total blood cholesterol was observed, however, L. taraxacifolia (500 mg/kg) and V. doniana (1000 mg/kg) extracts were more effective in decreasing the Total Cholesterol levels and also, compared favorably with the standard drug.
 Thus, the significant decreases in the total cholesterol level of the test group is indicative of the hypocholestrolaemic properties of the leaf extracts and this could be attributed to their content of saponins, flavonoids and steroids (Yepshak et al, 2024).
 The hypocholesterolaemic effect of saponins in particular has been proven and could be explained by their abilities to inhibit acyl-CoA cholesterol acyl transferase activity (Zhao et al., 2008), and also due to the inhibitory effect of saponins on cholesterol absorption.

 Table 1: Effect of the aqueous extracts of the leaves on the total cholesterol (mg/dL) of hypercholesterolaemic-induced rats